Fluctuation-Induced Bistability of Fermionic Atoms Coupled to a Dissipative Cavity

-We can understand the importance of the resonances for the bistability by analyzing Eq.~(\ref{eq:EOM}).
-We can recover the first solution by neglecting all double occupancy, taking only the first two lines in Eq.~(\ref{eq:EOM}), corresponding to the limit $U\!\to\!\infty$ (grey dashed lines in Fig.~\ref{fig:cuts_U40_d5_G3}).
+We can understand the importance of the on-site interaction for the bistability by analyzing Eq.~(\ref{eq:EOM}).
+We recover the first solution by neglecting all double occupancy, taking only the first two lines in Eq.~(\ref{eq:EOM}), corresponding to $U\!\to\!\infty$ [gray dashed lines in Fig.~\ref{fig:cuts_U40_d5_G3}].
 However, the ending of the first solution and occurrence of the second one can only be obtained by considering terms corresponding to resonances $2g\lambda_2\!=\!U/\hbar\!\pm\!\delta$ \cite{supp}.
 Thus, the bistability is related to processes stemming from the intricate interplay of the short-range atomic interactions and the global coupling to the self-organized photonic field.
-The atomic system is effectively cooled by the transfer of energy to the photonic subsystem and the temperature of the second solution shows two minima.
-Note, that the origin of the bistability is different than the ones that can occur in $T\!=\!0$ MF methods, which are often caused by the coexistence of steady states of different nature.
-For our model, the $T\!=\!0$ MF would not lead to any bistability (black line).

 For higher values of the pump strength, a drastic rise of the temperature can be found, determining an increase in the occupation of the excited states for the second solution, leading to the presence of double occupancies [Fig.~\ref{fig:cuts_U40_d5_G3}(d)] and to a strong decrease of the scaled photon number and the atomic imbalance [Fig.~\ref{fig:cuts_U40_d5_G3}(a),(b)].
 At even larger values of the pump strength $\hbar g_{\text{bi},2}/J\!=\!14.45$ the lower solution and the bistability region end.
 So far we focused on the description of the perturbative solution for small hopping $J$ valid in the thermodynamic limit regardless of dimensionality.
 However, multistable solutions are observed also using ED to compute the energies and eigenstates of small one-dimensional systems $L\!\leq\!8$ and solve fully Eq.~(\ref{eq:EOM}) (blue, green symbols in Fig.~\ref{fig:cuts_U40_d5_G3}).
 We associate this multi-stable region with the splitting of the resonances by finite size effects and find that the multi-stable region depends strongly on the system size.
-Nevertheless, the finite size systems capture qualitatively the same phenomenon of a multi-stable region caused by resonances, giving us confidence that it is not an artefact of the perturbative approach.
+Nevertheless, the finite size systems capture qualitatively the same phenomenon of a multi-stable region caused by resonances, giving us confidence that it is not an artifact of the perturbative approach.